vinkla/wordplate/README.md

 1. Copy the `public/mu-plugins/mu-plugins.php` file into your project.

+1. Add `!mu-plugins/mu-plugins.php` to your project's `public/.gitignore` file.

 1. Run `composer update` in the root of your project and your app should be up and running!
 </details>
 <details>